 Remember all the things we’ve talked about to resist your craving:

 - Stay busy.

 - Chew gum.

 - Ride out the urge.

 - Read your list of reasons to quit smoking.

 You may be surprised at how fast the day flies by, and you'll start to see that quitting really IS possible.
 You've done what you set out to do.
 You're getting through one day without tobacco.

 Days two and three of quitting will throw some curveballs at you, so maybe it's time to arm yourself with even more tactics.
-In the slip-ups section we spell out some of the common things that cause people to turn to tobacco again (a.k.a. slip-up or relapse), including triggers and "slippery places."
+In the relapse section, we spell out some of the common things that cause people to turn to tobacco again (a.k.a. slip-up or relapse), including triggers and "snakes on the path."

 We also encourage you to swing by the EX Community to learn more about what this first week will be like, how to deal with common stressors, or just talk with others about your experiences.